OswaldMG/MotionDetector/README.md

 When you open the program and plush run, immediately begins to detect your movements

 ## [Specifications]
-If you want the best experience with the program, you should be have the next components:
+If you want the best experience with the program, you should be have the next components.
--From 12 to 16 or more of DDR4 type ram memory.
+- From 12 to 16 or more of DDR4 type ram memory.
--At least 256gb of storage in the computer.
+- At least 256gb of storage in the computer.
--A camera, not matter if is integrated (preferent) or external.
+- A camera, not matter if is integrated (preferent) or external.
--An Intel core i5 or Amd Rayzen 5 to up.
+- An Intel core i5 or Amd Rayzen 5 to up.